psadmin-io/talk.psft-oci-instance-pool/slides/shared.md

 ???

 * For patching, update provisioning with new storage, spin up Pool to use new storage, then terminate old
-   * When terminating from pool, it deletes the oldest first - TODO
+   * When terminating from pool, it deletes the oldest first

 ---
 class: center, middle, gray